RussellChen1228/Emotion_synthesis/README.md

 A tensorflow implementation of the emotion synthesis.

-Emotions are include neutral, cry, scary, sad, angry and happy.
+Emotions include neutral, cry, scary, sad, angry and happy.

 ## Quick Start: